mslanden/media-posting-agent/README.md

 ## Setup

 1. Clone the repository.
+2. Copy the `.env.example` file to a new file named `.env` using the command: `cp .env.example .env`
+3. Create a virtual environment using the command: `python3 -m venv venv`
+4. Activate the virtual environment using the command: `source venv/bin/activate`
-2. Install the required packages using `pip install -r requirements.txt`.
+5. Install the required packages using `pip install -r requirements.txt`.
-3. Create a `.env` file and add your API keys.
+6. Add your API keys to the `.env` file.
-4. Run the application using `python3 frontend/app.py`.
+7. Run the application using `python3 frontend/app.py`.

 ## Usage